School of Nursing, College of Health Professions

 Big Rapids, MI 49307

-This certificate provides career mobility options for bachelor and masters prepared nurses who wish to enter academia to teach in undergraduate nursing programs.
-The certificate would also provide career mobility for nurses who desire to work as staff and patient educators in hospitals and other health care settings.
+There is a significant shortage of nurse educators, and this certificate provides career mobility options for bachelor, masters, or doctoral prepared nurses who wish to enter academia to teach in undergraduate nursing programs.
+The certificate also provides career mobility for nurses who desire to work as staff and patient educators in hospitals and other health care settings.

 |NURS 601||Curriculum Design in Nurs Educ||3|